lingualdev/lingualdev.github.io/content/blog/i18n-checklist-part-2.md

 "Welcome, {name}!";
 ```

 Now the translator can adapt the structure as needed when translating the source string into a target locale.
-Also, if there are placeholders in place, more information about the placeholder should be provided the translator.
-This helps to gain an understanding for what the placeholder stands and how to incorporate it into the target language.
+Also, if there are placeholders in place, more information about the placeholder should be provided to the translator.
+This helps to gain an understanding for what the placeholder stands for and how to incorporate it into the target language.

 ```txt
 Tip: Try to keep full sentences intact and only break them up if there is a good reason.